 There are some radical leftists in the New York State Legislature.
 So far, however, even those radical leftists have not gotten on board with the Perry bill.

-V: The chances of the Perry bill becoming law in 2021 are very slim.
+V: The chances of the Perry bill becoming law in 2022 is zero.

-Given that the Perry bill was first introduced in April 2015, has not been co-sponsored by a single legislator in the nearly six years since its introduction, and has never been considered by any Assembly committee, New Yorkers for Constitutional Freedoms deems it highly unlikely that this unnecessary and draconian bill will become law in 2021.
+Given that the Perry bill was first introduced in April 2015, has not been co-sponsored by a single legislator in the nearly six years since its introduction, and has never been considered by any Assembly committee, New Yorkers for Constitutional Freedoms deems it highly unlikely that this unnecessary and draconian bill will become law in 2022.
 In fact, we would be very surprised to see a floor vote on the measure in either house of the State Legislature.
+Additionally, Asm.
+Perry, the bill’s sponsor, has been nominated by President Joe Biden to serve as ambassador to Jamaica and is expected to soon be leaving the State Legislature.
 Nevertheless, we will keep an eye on the Perry bill, and will oppose it if it gains traction.

 In the face of public outcry, Asm.
 Nick Perry agreed to pull the bill.
 The legislation has been struck and will not be considered in the 2022 legislative session.
 Here is a screenshot from the Legislative Retrieval Service on December 22, 2021, verifying that the bill has indeed been stricken.